Palace of Cortés, Cuernavaca: History

-Cortés's need for protection from the newly conquered peoples was real, not imagined.
+Due to attacks from the newly conquered people, Cortés had a genuine need for protection.
 During one of his visits to the palace, he was attacked by Tlahuican warriors who tried to kill him at the place now called the Callejón del Diablo ("Devil’s Alley").
 The attack is documented, though a later legend is not: it proclaims that Cortés reached safety by jumping a five-meter-wide crevice on his horse, Rucio.

 Cortés brought his second wife, Doña Juana de Zúñiga, to live at the palace, where she stayed until after Cortés death in 1547.
-Their son and heir, Don Martín Cortés, 2nd Marqués del Valle de Oaxaca was born at this palace.
-But the conquistador himself did not spend much time here.
+Their son and heir, Don Martín Cortés, 2nd Marqués del Valle de Oaxaca was born at this palace, but the conquistador himself did not spend much time here.
 Instead, he spent most of his time after the conquest organizing expeditions, building ships on the Pacific coast, touring his encomienda holdings as marquess, and introducing such crops as sugar cane with success.
-(Cortés had three haciendas in the area around Cuernavaca and eventually spent most of his time in Morelos at one or another of these, especially at Atlacomulco).
+Cortés had three haciendas in the area around Cuernavaca and eventually spent most of his time in Morelos at one or another of these, especially at Atlacomulco.

 As Cortés's residence, the importance of the building reached its height in the 1530s, when Cortés visited it frequently.
 The first expansion was made between 1531 and 1535, when Cuernavaca was made the administrative center of Cortés's domains.
 In 1540, Cortés traveled to Spain but could not return to Mexico; he died in Spain in 1547.

 After Cortés's death, his son Don Martin, as the new Marquéz del Valle de Oaxaca, inherited this palace.
 From 1629 to 1747, the family gradually abandoned it, and the building was used as an ironworks, tannery, and textile workshop.
 In the mid 18th century, colonial authorities ordered the restoration of the then run-down building; three architects handled the design work, with Gregorio Cayteano Durán probably executing most of the work.
 After restoration, the government used the building as barracks and as a jail.